Skip to main content

 Surfaces

-Surfaces serve as the primary means to structure your content.
+Surfaces are the primary means for structuring your content.
 To learn more, visit surface component documentation.

 Visual characteristics

-The design tokens reflect this with dedicated surface background colors and border radii.
+The design tokens provide dedicated surface background colors and border radii.

 Elevation